Animal Nuisance Bylaw - Ture-ā-Rohe Kararehe Pōrearea 2019

 Flight path management

 Honey bees will fly at head height for some distance from their hives unless their surrounding environment directs their flight path upwards.
-Honey bees can be encouraged to fly above head height if a flyway barrier, 2 or more metres tall, is placed 1-2 metres out from the front of the hive entrance.
+Honey bees can be encouraged to fly above head height if a flyway barrier, two or more metres tall, is placed 1-2 metres out from the front of the hive entrance.
 It is important that flightpaths are not directed across public pathways on private and public land.
 Barriers that can be used include shrubs or trees, a wall, a hedge or a fence.
 Beehives can be placed on top of sheds or buildings but it may be more difficult to work with the bees in these restricted locations.

 Swarming/seasonal build up

 Swarming is the natural means of dispersal of honey bee colonies.
 However, beekeepers can undertake responsible bee management practices to minimise the occurrence of swarms in urban areas.
 These practices can include re-queening on an annual basis, taking a nucleus colony out of populous hives (artificial swarming) and re-queening colonies that have been started from swarms.
 Honey bee colonies are more likely to swarm if there are limited cells in the hive for the worker bees to store honey and pollen.
-Responsible bee management practices include providing plenty of room for the queen to lay eggs and for the bees to store honey.
+Responsible bee management practices include providing plenty of room

 Water provision